-The Home Care Database is maintained by the Ontario Association of Community Care Access Centres and is a clinical, client-centered database that captures all home care services provided or coordinated by community care access centres.
+The Home Care Database is maintained by Health Shared Services Ontario and is a clinical, client-centered database that captures all home care services provided or coordinated by Local Health Integration Networks.

 Home Care Reporting System

 This system is maintained by the Canadian Institute of Health Information and contains demographic, clinical, functional and resource usage information on patients served by publicly funded home care programs in Ontario.
 Data in the Home Care Reporting System are collected using the Resident Assessment Instrument - Home Care, a standardized, multi-dimensional assessment system for determining client needs.
-It includes client assessment protocols, outcome measurement scales and a case mix system.
-An international consortium of researchers called interRAI developed the tool and Ontario’s community care access centres implemented it in 2004.
+It includes clinical assessment protocols, outcome measurement scales and a case mix system.
+An international consortium of researchers called interRAI developed the tool and Ontario’s Local Health Integration Networks implemented it in 2004.